We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Experts aren’t sure what causes autism.
-Given the wide range of symptoms and severity, autism is likely caused by several factors, including genetics and environmental factors.
+Experts aren’t sure what causes ASD.
+Given the wide range of symptoms and severity, it’s likely caused by several factors, including genetics and environmental factors.

-While there’s no evidence that the exact cause of autism is different between the sexes, some experts suggest that boys are at a higher chance of developing it.
+While there’s no evidence that the exact cause is different between the sexes, some experts suggest that males have a higher chance of developing ASD.

 As a result, a child’s mind might focus more on understanding and categorizing objects, traits that are generally associated with the male brain.
-This is in contrast to empathizing and socializing, which are more often associated with female brains.
+This is in contrast to empathizing and socializing, which are more often associated with the female brain.